At Eagle Creek Academy, all students study Spanish.

 In this lesson, Grade 1 students learn to speak in full sentences by using pictures and symbols that represent nouns, prepositions and other parts of speech.

 First Grade: La Noche de Brujas

 As we celebrate Halloween, first grade students learn Day of the Dead vocabulary in Spanish.

 Kindergarten: How Do You Feel?

 Students in Kindergarten are learning the body parts and how to express their feelings in Spanish.
 They enjoyed drawing different faces.
 This student's favorite one was "graciosa" (silly)!

-Grades 5 to 8: What's inside a house?
+Grades 5 to 8: What's Inside a House?

 Fifth through eighth grade students have been learning about parts of a house and items found inside of a home.
 We have been learning to describe and ask questions.
-In the video, students are trying to track a dog's movements throughout a home.
+In the video, students are trying to track a dog's movements through a home.

 Grade 4: Where Are You Going?

 Students in the fourth grade have been learning the vocabulary for locations and giving directions.
 We have also studied how to ask for (and give) the location of a place or person.
 We have been practicing through writing, speaking, and physically moving things.
 For example, as one student gives directions, the other students move their characters.
 This hands-on practice helps solidify the learning.